mcc85s/FightingEntropy/Records/readme.md

 The court repeatedly sent me emails that suggested my virtual appearances were scheduled at 2PM, instead of 9AM.<br>
 THEN, the "public pretender" that the court appointed to "defend" me, had these "excuses" and never "returned my calls/emails".<br>
-THEN, the judge ordered me to go to a clinic I was ALREADY A PATIENT OF, to see (2) doctors that DID NOT EVEN WORK THERE.<br>
+THEN, the judge ordered me to go to a clinic I was ALREADY A PATIENT OF, to see (2) doctors that DID NOT EVEN WORK THERE.

 THEN, I gave the information as to the mother of my childrens whereabouts to the "public pretender", who casually dismissed that information, and then expedited the "PUBLICATION OF SERVICE" in a "town/state" that the "mother" of my "children" hadn't "lived" in over (5) fucking years.

+To be perfectly honest...?<br>
-I wish I TOO, could be paid, to be a careless moron who (says/does) things that are really fucking senseless...?<br>
+I wish that I TOO, could be paid, to be a CARELESS MORON who (says/does) things that are really fucking senseless...?<br>
 But, I have higher standards than that.

 Effectively what I am suggesting, is that sometimes the police (among others) are pretty fucking (CARELESS/LAZY).